Active-Animals/Website/docs/ontology/editing.md

 All contributors are encouraged to flag their own inputs with annotation property dc:contributor, preferably using an [ORCID](https://orcid.org) ID or something similar, although your name is acceptable (but not just initials or username).

 #### Examples
 The number of examples should be very constricted, preferably to one overall, but up to one each of the following criteria if necessary.
-Please don't delete examples or add a fourth (or more) without a discussion in the relevant page's WebProtege comment tab.
+Please don't delete examples or add a fourth (or more) without a discussion in the relevant page's WebProtégé comment tab.
 It should balance:

 1. Primordial publication
 2. Evocative description